Loving Couples

 Patience

 A loving couple is also very patient with each other.
 While you would prefer that your partner instinctively know what makes you happy, the reality is that it may take a while for him or her to learn.
-With loving patience, your significant other will feel encouraged to try and change or learn something new for your benefit.
+With loving patience, your significant other will feel encouraged to try to change or learn something new for your benefit.
 If you lose patience, the two of you will only end up mad at each other.

 Respect

 Great couples also respect each other.
-In a long term relationship, you end up learning all the faults of the other person.
+In a long-term relationship, you end up learning all the faults of the other person.
 It can be easy to let those faults annoy you to the point where you begin to devalue the very worth of your partner.
 Instead of allowing this to happen, loving couples remember why they fell in love in the first place and focus on that rather than the little annoyances.